torvista/157-modul-gpsr/README.md

 - The details are displayed on the product info page

 ## Installation
+0) As ALWAYS, with EVERY modification you do, try this on your DEVELOPMENT server, NEVER your live site.
+EVER.
+Clear?
 1) Run the SQL in the Admin SQL Patch tool.
-2) Compare the /files folder with your site using an appropriate comparison tool.
+2) Compare the /files folder with your site using a comparison tool (obviously) and look at the differences.
-Most files are new.
+Most files are new/do not overwrite core files.
+The only merges necessary are
-The only "overwrite" is an addition to the tpl_product_info.php that inserts the info.
-An example of this file with a css file for the responsive_classic template is provided for comparison.
+- additions to the tpl_product_info.php that inserts the info.
+An example of this along with a css file for the responsive_classic template is provided for comparison/example.
+- additions to the admin manufacturers language file.

 This module used the 157-modul-gpsr as the starting point.
 The original readme has not been updated, nor the german language files.

+TODO: make it an encapulsated plugin in it's own repository.
+Otherwise it is in a working state now.

 ## 157-modul-gpsr